 However, we had one of the more experienced guides who thought the whales were coming our way.
 He shut down the motor and, sure enough, they came right up to us and explored our Zodiac.

 There were three whales and they swam under and around us, just gently exploring.

 When they’re underwater, the whales appear like blue blobs on the camera and to the naked eye.
 As they finally swam away, they gave us a simultaneous tail flip.

-Onboard the ship, our guides gave participants a lesson in how to pitch the tent and set up a sleeping pad and sleeping bag.
-Then we loaded into the Zodiacs.
+Onboard the ship, the guides give a lesson in how to pitch the tent and set up the sleeping pad and sleeping bag.
+Then campers are loaded into the Zodiacs.

 I wound up with a tent to myself since my tent roommate opted to try a bivy sac instead.
 Surprisingly, it didn’t feel that cold.
-I was very comfortable and enjoyed my night in the tent.
+It was very comfortable and I enjoyed my night in the tent.

-Feeling like an adventurer, all I could think was I’m out here on my second ever trip as a solo traveler, in Antarctica, and I just spend the night camping in the snow.
+Feeling like an adventurer, all I could think was I’m out here on my second ever trip as a solo traveler, in Antarctica no less, and I just spend the night camping in the snow!

 The Polar Plunge